mhassantrq/text-analysis-and-identification/README.md

 classifying the text into written and generated categories. using Flask to display text box, get input and show result

+the dataset was run on naive bayes. with bag of words done by count vectorizer from sklearn. the model achieve accuracy of 0.946 after a split of 0.2 test size.

+the functionality of uploading a text file was added for detection purpose along with the already given text area.

 -   preprocessing
-    -   split the data into training and testing
-    -   lowercasing the text
+    split the data into training and testing lowercasing the text
-    -   tokenizing the text
+    tokenizing the text

 -   read data
-    -   reading csv data
+    reading csv data

 -   models
-    -   naive bayes
+    naive bayes

 -   graphs
+s